gameshalico/ExhaustiveSwitch/README.md

 Note that if a type is handled by a parent type, no error will be issued.

 ```
-Error EXH0001: Case 'Dragon' of Exhaustive type 'IEnemy' is not handled in the switch.
+Error EXH0001: Case 'Bomb' of Exhaustive type 'IItem' is not handled in the switch.
 ```

 If a type with the `[Case]` attribute does not inherit/implement a type with the `[Exhaustive]` attribute, the following warning will be issued.

 ```
-Warning EXH0002: Type 'Goblin' with Case attribute does not inherit/implement Exhaustive type 'IEnemy'.
+Warning EXH0002: Type 'Potion' with Case attribute does not inherit/implement Exhaustive type 'IItem'.
 ```

 ### Limitations